Orrery: Workings

-Projection orreries
+Projection

-Many planetariums (buildings) have a projection orrery, which projects onto the dome of the planetarium a Sun with either dots or small images of the planets.
+Many planetariums have a projection orrery, which projects onto the dome of the planetarium a Sun with either dots or small images of the planets.
 These usually are limited to the planets from Mercury to Saturn, although some include Uranus.
 The light sources for the planets are projected onto mirrors which are geared to a motor which drives the images on the dome.
 Typically the Earth will circle the Sun in one minute, while the other planets will complete an orbit in time periods proportional to their actual motion.
 Thus Venus, which takes 224.7 days to orbit the Sun, will take 37 seconds to complete an orbit on an orrery, and Jupiter will take 11 minutes, 52 seconds.

 Some planetariums have taken advantage of this to use orreries to simulate planets and their moons.
 Thus Mercury orbits the Sun in 0.24 of an Earth year, while Phobos and Deimos orbit Mars in a similar 4:1 time ratio.
 Planetarium operators wishing to show this have placed a red cap on the Sun (to make it resemble Mars) and turned off all the planets but Mercury and Earth.
-Similar tricks can be used to show Pluto and its five moons.
+Similar approximations can be used to show Pluto and its five moons.

-Notable orreries
+Notable examples

 Shoemaker John Fulton of Fenwick, Ayrshire, built three between 1823 and 1833.
 The last is in Glasgow's Kelvingrove Art Gallery and Museum.

-The Franeker Planetarium built by a wool carder named Eise Eisinga in his own living room, in the small city of Franeker in Friesland, is in fact an orrery.
+The Eisinga Planetarium built by a wool carder named Eise Eisinga in his own living room, in the small city of Franeker in Friesland, is in fact an orrery.
 It was constructed between 1774 and 1781.
-The "face" of the model looks down from the ceiling of a room, with most of the mechanical works in the space above the ceiling.
+The base of the model faces down from the ceiling of the room, with most of the mechanical works in the space above the ceiling.
 It is driven by a pendulum clock, which has 9 weights or ponds.
 The planets move around the model in real time.

 An innovative concept is to have people play the role of the moving planets and other Solar System objects.
-Such a model, called a human orrery, has been laid out with precision at the Armagh Observatory.
+Such a model, called a human orrery, has been laid out at the Armagh Observatory.

+In 2024, the LEGO Group commercially produced an orrery of the Sun, Earth, and Moon.
+The model is assembled exclusively from LEGO elements and reproduces solar and lunar orbits, as well Earth's rotation about a tilted axis.